alexander-pick/MKMTool/README.md

 + Fixed "Check Display Value" using locale-dependent number parsing, which caused the decimal delimiter be ignored if you are using '.' instead of ',', leading to 100x higher prices.
 + Error logging is now more systematic, you can find all errors in the error_log.txt, separated for each individual run of MKMTool and with more precise description
 + Local database is updated after pressing the update button even when the files already exist on hard drive
++ Want list editor now also displays "metaproducts", that is cards for which you have set the expansion to "any" (it will show "<any>" in the expansion name column).
+In line with that, it will no longer crash if you open a want list that has only metaproducts.
++ Fixed behaviour of the delete function in Want List editor: when no line is selected, message is displayed; when multiple lines are selected, all of the selected items are deleted.

 New/improved features:
 + The main window can now be enlarged